AlibabaCloudDocs/elasticsearch/intl.en-US/API Reference/Elasticsearch instances/Upgrade or downgrade a cluster/UpgradeEngineVersion.md

 # UpgradeEngineVersion

 Upgrades the version or kernel of an Elasticsearch cluster.
-You can upgrade the version of an Elasticsearch cluster only from V6.3 to V6.7.
+You can upgrade Elasticsearch clusters from V5.5.3 to V5.6.16, from V5.6.16 to V6.3.2, or from V6.3.2 to V6.7.0.

 ## Debugging